CAEN Policies

 Fair Use Policy

-In an effort to provide quality IT services and maintain the fair allocation of shared resources for all users, CAEN must occasionally take steps to prevent individuals from overusing resources.
-CAEN will request that individuals who are overusing resources, and thereby preventing others from accessing them, moderate or change their usage.
-If CAEN is unable to make contact with an individual, or if the impact is very significant or widespread, an individual’s access to those resources may be disabled without notice.
+In an effort to provide quality IT services and maintain the fair allocation of shared resources for all users, CAEN must occasionally take steps to prevent misuse of resources.
+If an individual uses resources in a way that impacts or prevents others from accessing them, CAEN will request they moderate or change their usage.
+If CAEN is unable to contact an individual, or if the impact is very significant or widespread, an individual’s access to CAEN resources may be disabled without notice.

-Examples of overuse include, but are not limited to, the excessive use of remote access servers, network bandwidth, or any other use that adversely impacts the resources shared by Michigan Engineering and the University of Michigan.
+Examples of overuse include, but are not limited to, the excessive use of remote access servers, network bandwidth, software installation, or any other use that adversely impacts the resources shared by Michigan Engineering.

 Adhering to Software Licensing Agreements

-Some software licensed by CAEN, or other departments within Michigan Engineering, is subject to regulation by United States government agencies which prohibit export or diversion of licensed software, information about licensed software, and end-items produced by use of licensed software to certain countries or individuals.
+Some software licensed by CAEN, or by other departments within Michigan Engineering, is subject to regulation by United States government agencies and may prohibit export or deemed export of licensed software, information about licensed software, and end-items produced by use of licensed software to certain countries or individuals.
 You are not allowed to export in any manner, either directly or indirectly, any product or end-item thereof without first obtaining all necessary approvals from the appropriate University of Michigan and United States government agencies.

-Specific software license information can be found at the online CAEN Software Listing.
+Specific software license information is available on the CAEN Software Listing.

 Computer Lab Policies

-CAEN computer labs and other Michigan Engineering instructional facilities are a resource available only to authorized individuals.
-In order to maintain a comfortable and productive environment for everyone, CAEN relies on the cooperation of the user community to be sensitive and respectful to others who use the facilities.
-Users are required to act responsibly in these facilities and to not engage in any actions that would intentionally cause disruption of service, destruction of property, or disturbance of others.
-Specific guidelines can be found in the CAEN Computer Lab Policies.
+CAEN Computer Labs and other instructional facilities at Michigan Engineering are resources available only to authorized individuals.
+In order to maintain a comfortable and productive environment for everyone, CAEN relies on the cooperation of the community to be sensitive and respectful to others who use the facilities.
+Anyone who uses these facilities is required to act responsibly, and not engage in any actions that would intentionally cause disruption of service, destruction of property, or disturbance of others.
+View the CAEN Computer Lab Policies for specific guidelines.

 Questions?